mongodb/specifications/source/client-side-encryption/tests/README.rst

 Test Setup: RangeOpts
 `````````````````````
+This section lists the values to use for ``RangeOpts`` for each of the supported data types, since each data type requires a different ``RangeOpts``.

 Each test listed in the cases below must pass for all supported data types unless it is stated the type should be skipped.

-Each data type must use a different ``RangeOpts``.
-Use these ``RangeOpts`` for each of the supported types:

 #.
 Double